outovhush/revops-portfolio/trial_or_demo_conversion/README.md

 Despite the lack of a statistical rigor, the data still tells a compelling story:
 Trial Conversion: 13.16% (206 / 1565)
 Demo Conversion: 11.05% (188 / 1701)
 The Lift: The Trial group is converting roughly 19% better than the Demo group in relative terms.
-There is a 7.24% chance that the 2.1% observed is just "noise" or random luck.
+There is a 7.24% chance that the 2.1% observed difference is just "noise" or random luck.